“Loneliness – it takes us away from people. There is no going on with our lives. ”

 Since You Ask, a Novel (Akashic Books, New York)

-Winner of the James Jones Award for a Best First Novel.
+Winner of the James Jones Award for a Best First Novel

 “It saved my life.”

-“Since You Ask is an "intense and insightful work about a childhod sexual abuse Survivor that portrays a complicated character and her multifaceted mind with deep empathy.”
+“An intense and insightful work about a childhod sexual abuse Survivor that portrays a complicated character and her multifaceted mind with deep empathy.”

-Also published in Moscow by Stolista Press
+Published in Moscow by Stolista Press

 Optioned for film